 Inclusions:

-After breakfast in the morning, checkout from the hotel and start scenic drive up the slopes of a volcano for a visit to the UNESCO listed Jatiluwih.
-Located on a slope near the holy mountain of Batukaru, the area is known as the rice granary of Bali, and is one of the best examples of subak style rice farming in Bali.
-Enjoy the fantastic panoramic views of rice terraces below, being sure to snap a few photos.
+Morning breakfast and check out from the hotel.
+Start the day with a scenic drive up the slopes of a volcano for a visit to the UNESCO listed Jatiluwih.
+Located on a slope near the holy mountain of Batukaru, the area is known as the rice granary of Bali, and is one of the best examples of Subak style rice farming in Bali.
+Enjoy the fantastic panoramic views of rice terraces below, be sure to snap a few photos.

-Afterwards, head on a one-hour walk through the rice fields for a close-up look at the verdant paddies and the colourful locals who tend to them.
+Afterward, head on a one-hour walk through the rice fields for a close-up look at the verdant paddies and the colorful locals who tend to them.
+Afterwards, enjoy lunch at a local restaurant with beautiful views.

 Next, drive on towards Bedugul and visit its market for a look at the incredibly tropical fruits, vegetables, spices and flowers there -many of which cannot be seen anywhere else in the world.
 Then, head to Ulun Danu Temple -one of the most photographed places in Bali.
 The temple was built in the middle of the lake, which gives the impression that the temple is floating.